-He also advocates investment in clean transportation, banning fossil fuel extraction on public lands and ending the export of fossil fuels.
+In the past, Sanders has advocated for investment in clean transportation, banning fossil fuel extraction and ending the export of fossil fuels.

 But he’s not excited about all forms of carbon-free energy: Sanders has called for a halt to new nuclear plants and license renewals for existing ones, citing concerns about nuclear waste and the cost of federal subsidies for the industry.

 Massachusetts Senator Elizabeth Warren, another co-sponsor of the GND resolution, has released multiple plans to tackle greenhouse gas emissions at home and abroad while revitalizing the U.S. economy in the process.
 After Inslee dropped from the race, Warren borrowed from what he called "open source" climate plans to expand her own policies.